 The Department of Otolaryngology – Head and Neck Surgery at the MU School of Medicine has a long history of excellence in training Otolaryngologists.

-Our residents routinely score in the top 15 percent on the Otolaryngology Training Examination and have gone on to become leaders in healthcare through their private enterprises or at academic institutions.
+On average, our residents cumulatively score in the top 50 percent on the Otolaryngology Training Examination compared to other programs.
 We currently accept two residents per year, with programs beginning annually on July 1.

 Our program is unique in that the ratio of faculty to resident is almost 1 to 1.
 This apprenticeship-style atmosphere leads to ample surgical experience and close-knit relationships.
 Residents work closely with their mentors to set academic goals, research opportunities and professional aspirations.
 To maximize learning, trainees are immersed in clinical and surgical experiences early in their residency career.

 Our educational curriculum is complemented by a comprehensive conference schedule, temporal bone and microvascular labs, and surgical simulation activities.
 General otolaryngology, as well as sub-specialty and research experience are core aspects of our rotational schedule.
 Residents are also afforded the opportunity to rotate off-site in a private practice cosmetic and facial plastic practice.
 We believe that medical education is more than simply learning about patient care and having medical knowledge.
 To reflect that, our curriculum incorporates learning about the business of medicine, health care payment and delivery systems, and medical legal issues.
-This method of balanced experiential and didactic learning benefits has led to our residents scoring better than 85% of their peers on the yearly Otolaryngology Training Exam.
+This method of balanced experiential and didactic learning ensures that our residents score well on the yearly Otolaryngology Training Exam.

 Our program is unique in that we have multiple private practice physicians who have joined our Faculty.
 This provides our residents with a varied perspective of the practice opportunities available to them upon graduation.
 Approximately 75% of our graduating residents go into private practice, with 25% pursuing fellowship opportunities or completing military commitments.